This intention is rooted in the wines we create.

 We are for mise-en-place and a well-stocked pantry

-Sharp knives, copper bowls, and a butcher block
+Sharp knives, copper bowls, and butcher block

 We are for salting early and setting the table